projectcontour/contour/changelogs/unreleased/5101-izturn-small.md

-Expose the default/changed metric port for envoy
+Gateway provisioner: add a container port to the Envoy daemonset/deployment for the metrics port.